TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/010 +Create Database.md

 }
 ```

 We have set properties for Id and IsCompleted, but not the other two.
-The are read-only.
-They are instead set through the constructor.\
+They are read-only.
+They are instead set through the constructor.

 The current setup with a constructor and some read-only properties is because of various code in the logic layer.\

-EFC needs public set-properties.
-And apparently EFC cannot set navigation properties through the constructor, it must be through a public set-property.
+EFC needs a little more:
+* There must be set properties for all fields.
+They may be private.
+* There must be a no-arguments constructor for EFC to call when creating objects.

-So, this is a bit annoying, but I have not found a good way around it.\
+So, this is a bit annoying, but it will not cause must of a ripple effect.
-We need to make changes to domain and logic.

 The Todo class should be changed to: